Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Introduction

-In this paper, we study the general Empirical Risk Minimization (ERM) framework for high-dimensional prediction under convex losses with non-symmetric noise, and develop an efficient algorithm to evaluate its excess risk.
-To this end, we propose a novel \emph{doubly wild refitting} procedure that enables rigorous characterization of the excess risk for any opaque machine learning or deep learning algorithm.
-Compared with previous works on wild refitting \citep{wainwright2025wild,hu2025perturbingderivativewildrefitting}, our approach is not limited to the univariate prediction setting, symmetric noise distributions, or Bregman-type losses, making it substantially more general and applicable to a much broader range of learning and evaluation settings.
+In this paper, we study the general Empirical Risk Minimization (ERM) framework under convex losses and develop an efficient algorithm to evaluate its excess risk using only black-box access to a single dataset, without sample splitting.
+To this end, we propose a novel doubly wild refitting procedure that enables a rigorous characterization of the excess risk for any opaque machine learning procedure.
+Unlike previous work on wild refitting \citep{wainwright2025wild}, which was limited to regression with symmetric noise, our approach handles a much broader range of applications and subsumes \citet{wainwright2025wild} as an special case.